 \begin{proposition}[Characterizing $\Delta(M,M';2)$] Fix $M>M'\ge 2$ and take the function $h$ as defined in~\eqref{h}.
 There is a unique solution $\delta_* \in [0,1]$ to $h(\delta_*)=\ln(M'/M)$, and

 \end{proposition}

 As an illustration, we consider the setting where $M = aM'$, for some $a>1$.
-This corresponds to applying Algorithm~\ref{alg:conformal-sketch-unique} using calibration multisets of size $M'$, with $M'$ being smaller than the target test set size $M$ by a factor $1/a$.
-Naturally, one would like to know how low the coverage may be in this case compared to the ideal situation in which $M'=M$.
-Our next result shows the loss in coverage may remain relatively contained, as long as $a$ is moderate and $M$ is large.
-The proof leverages Proposition~\ref{d2} and relies on a detailed analysis of the polynomial equation satisfied by the maximizing $\delta$, see Section \ref{pf:d3}.
+This corresponds to applying Algorithm~\ref{alg:conformal-sketch-unique} using calibration shards of size $M'$, with $M'$ being smaller than the target test set size $M$ by a factor $1/a$.
+Naturally, one would like to know how low the coverage can be in this case compared to the ideal situation in which $M'=M$.
+Our next result shows that the loss in coverage may remain relatively bounded, as long as $a$ is moderate and $M$ is large.
+The proof leverages Proposition~\ref{d2} and relies on a detailed analysis of the polynomial equation satisfied by $\delta_*$; see Section \ref{pf:d3}.